-As Co-Owner of “Anything Vegan” with her Sister (and resident Attorney) Captain Marjorie Simon, the have very busy but holistic lifestyles.
-Anything Vegan is a private vegan/vegetarian wellness company.
-Anything Vegan began in 2010 in Albuquerque New Mexico when her sister had a dinner party and invited her attorney colleagues.
+As Co-Owner of “Anything Vegan” with her Sister (and resident Attorney) Marjorie Simon, the two have very busy but holistic lifestyles.
+Anything Vegan began in 2010 in Albuquerque, New Mexico when her sister had a dinner party and invited her attorney colleagues.
 She planned a menu and every meal on the menu that she prepared, and Jasmine prepared the same meal vegan, complete with fun nutrition information cards.
 It was an instance success!
 The party attendees began asking if we could show them how to cook vegan/vegetarian meals that were quick and healthy.

 Her Passion for Cooking

-Her mother is a New York native with a culinary flair she is the eldest of eight children and loved to cook for her family.
-Her father is a Trinidadian man who is one of ten children who learned Caribbean cuisine cooking in her grandmother’s kitchen.
+Her mothers a culinary flair is where she draws most of her inspiration.
+She is the eldest of eight children and loved to cook for her family.
+Her father, a Trinidadian man who is one of ten children who learned Caribbean cuisine cooking in her grandmother’s kitchen.
 She learned early in life that love of cooking.
 This gift has made her passionate, dedicated and creative.
 Jasmine earned a degree in Early Childhood Education from Spelman College.
 She also graduated Cum Laude from the University of New Mexico with a B.A in Intercultural Communications and Sociology.
 Her intercultural communication skills have come in handy during her culinary inspired travels to: Ghana West Africa, Germany, England, Milan Italy, Sydney Australia, many of the U.S virgin Islands and mostly recently her summer 2011, 2-month stay in India!
 Jasmine’s dedication to learning more about the “healing properties” of food so she studied Nutritional Consultant, Master Herbalist and Holistic Health Practitioner programs with The Global College of Natural Medicine.